cg-2611/dice-game-ai/README.md

 ```
 python main.py
 ```
-> Note: the program requires python 3.7 at a minimum and so the interpreter used to execute the program must support this version at least.
+> Note: the program requires python 3.9  and so the interpreter used to execute the program must support this version at least.
 The command `python3` might need to be used instead.

 ### Options